Exotic aspherical 4-manifolds: An exotic homeomorphism

 \section{An exotic homeomorphism}

 Let $X$ and $X'$ denote the exotic 4-manifolds from \S\ref{sec:input}.
+Note that they differ by a cork twist in the interior, so their boundaries are identified, and so we choose the same triangulation for both $\partial X$ and $\partial X'$.
 Applying the construction from \S\ref{sec:reflection}, we obtain an associated pair of closed, aspherical 4-manifolds $Q(X)$ and $Q(X')$ with covers $D(X)$ and $D(X')$.
-As a step in the direction of Theorem~\ref{thm:exotic-mfld}, we prove the following:
+As a step towards proving Theorem~\ref{thm:exotic-mfld}, we first prove the following:

 \begin{theorem} There is a homeomorphism $Q(X)\to Q(X')$ that is not homotopic to any diffeomorphism. \end{theorem}